MatAtBread/nodent/README.md

 Defining async functions from ES5
 ---------------------------------
 Use nodent!
-Any function returning a Promise (or Thenable) can be used with `await`.
+And any function returning a Promise (or Thenable) can be used with `await`.

 Gotchas and ES7 compatibility
 ===========================